 First Lady Michelle Obama and the federal Task Force on Childhood Obesity are developing a national action plan on childhood obesity.
-The SRTS National Partnership submitted detailed comments on Safe Routes to School, active transportation networks, and Complete Streets.
+The SRTS Safe Routes Partnership submitted detailed comments on Safe Routes to School, active transportation networks, and Complete Streets.
 Nearly 100 SRTS supporters also submitted comments to the Task Force.
 We continue to work with our federal agency partners and the First Lady’s office to raise the profile of Safe Routes to School within this movement.

 Long-term transportation extension on tap

 A great deal of back-and-forth has been happening on the transportation and jobs bills since our last update.
 The last week of February, the Senate moved forward on its jobs bill, a much smaller and more focused bill.
 It includes a long-term extension for SAFETEA-LU until December 31, 2010 but does not include any new stimulus funding for surface transportation.
 Due to procedural hurdles, the House and Senate were not able to agree on the final jobs bill (including the transportation extension) before the end of February, so SAFETEA-LU actually expired for two days.
 Congress has since passed another short-term extension allowing SAFETEA-LU to continue through March.
 The House has also just passed a slightly tweaked version of the Senate jobs bill.
 At this point, the Senate must vote one final time on the jobs bill before it can be signed into law.
 Once that happens, SAFETEA-LU will be operating under the long-term extension.
 The federal Safe Routes to School program (and all other SAFETEA-LU programs) will be funded throughout the remainder of FY2010 and the first quarter of FY2011 at the FY2009 funding level.